• Home

 Pre-review questionnaire

-We recommend bookings for trauma verification are made as far in advance as possible to allow adequate preparation time for the hospital and selection of the best possible team of reviewers.
+We recommend bookings for trauma care verification are made as far in advance as possible to allow adequate preparation time for the hospital and selection of the best possible team of reviewers.

-The questionnaire is sent to the hospital undergoing trauma verification on application, preferably at least six months before the site review.
+The questionnaire is sent to the hospital undergoing trauma care verification on application, preferably at least six months before the site review.
 It must be returned to the RACS Trauma Office no later than three weeks before the review date.

 Model resource criteria